coleonguard/Fingie_Firmware/prosthetic_control_system/controller/without_imu/README.md

    - GRIP_CLOSING: All fingers closed to specified angle

 4. **Thumb Safety Features**:
+   - Full 100° rotation of thumb for maximum opposition
    - Proper control of both thumb joints (ThumbRotate for opposition, Thumb for flexion)
    - Sequential movement to prevent thumb collisions with other fingers
    - Thumb always positions first before other fingers move